 MGX Minerals Recognized as Double Finalist for S&P Global Platts Global Energy Awards

-VANCOUVER, October 5, 2018 - MGX Minerals Inc. ("MGX" or the "Company") (OTCQB: MGXMF; CSE: XMG; FSE: 1MG) is pleased to announce the Company has been nominated in two categories as a finalist for the 2018 S&P Global Platts Global Energy Awards.
+VANCOUVER, Oct.
+05, 2018 - MGX Minerals Inc. (“MGX” or the “Company”) (CSE: XMG / OTCQB: MGXMF / FSE: 1MG) is pleased to announce the Company has been nominated in two categories as a finalist for the 2018 S&P Global Platts Global Energy Awards.
 MGX has been chosen as a finalist for the Emerging Technology and Rising Star awards.

 Global Energy Awards Finalists were chosen from a pool of more than 200 nominations and across 25 countries.
 Winners of the 2018 Global Energy Awards will be announced at a black-tie celebration on December 6, 2018 at the Cipriani - Wall Street in New York City.
 For more information visit https://geaweb.platts.com/Finalists.